MolSSI-Education/periodic-table/elements/gold.md

 4. The symbol Au for gold comes from the latin word for gold "Aurum"

 5. What did the bank teller say to the bank robber?
-"A. U. Give me back that gold!"
+"A. U. Give me back that gold!!"